haresfaiez/haresfaiez.github.io/_posts/2018-06-10-making-decisions-that-fit-discoverability.md

 >
 > --Niklaus Wirth

 So, what does **Niklaus Wirth** meant by "system"?
-Do I need need to understand how the processor works to a significant degree of detail in order to write a Prolog program?
+Do I need to understand how the processor works to a significant degree of detail in order to write a Prolog program?
 I don't think so.
 The key, here, is the word "significant"; what is significant? to whom? when? and why?